Medieval Tournament July 9 and 10

-We are looking forward to July and presenting the largest Medieval Festival in Australia, our program is nearly complete, our iphone app is under development and we are ready to let the whole of Australia know what a fantastic event we have here in Caboolture.
+We are looking forward to July and presenting the largest Medieval Festival in Australia, our program is nearly complete, we are ready to let the whole of Australia know what a fantastic event we have here in Caboolture.

-The dates for the Tournament, the highlight event of the festival are Saturday the 12th and Sunday the 13th of July 2014.
-Tickets go on sale on the 1st of February 2014, take advantage of early bird prices until the 30th of April.
-Gates open at 9am both days.
+The dates for the Tournament, the highlight event of the festival are Saturday the 9th and Sunday the 10th of July 2016.
+Tickets go on sale in February 2016, take advantage of early bird prices until the 30th of April.
+Gates open at 8.45am both days.

 On the Friday evening before the Tournament begins, the Knights Order of Lion Rampant invites you to witness the spine-tingling Knighting Ceremony held in the beautiful Abbey Church at 7.30pm.
 Amid ancient stained glass and candlelight, a 14th Century knighting will be performed.
 This is a photographic feast not to be missed.

-On Saturday, the gates open at 9am to Abbeystowe, new home of the Abbey Medieval Festival.
+On Saturday, the gates open at 8.45am to Abbeystowe, the home of the Abbey Medieval Festival.

 Throughout the weekend, the Tournament program offers a wide range of entertainment.
 There is something on the program for everyone, from Historical Combats to Medieval dance, Turkish Oil Wrestling to music and fabulous street performers and much more!